 UNICEF / Ghana - Development of the Mobile School Report Card (mSRC) application to collect up-to-date data on key education indicators at schools at district levels.

-The mSRC was identified as the tool to monitor the effectiveness of the STARS program through the monitoring and evaluation of targeted teaching processes.
-To strengthen the monitoring and evaluation of student and school performance in delivering targeted training at Ghanaian basic schools, the Ghana Education Service (GES) in partnership with the Ministry of Education (MoE), and with financial support from United Nations Children's Fund (UNICEF), sought to upgrade existing Mobile School Report Card (mSRC) Android mobile phone application.
+The mSRC was identified as the tool to monitor the effectiveness of the STARS program.
+To strengthen the monitoring and evaluation of student and school performance in delivering targeted training, Bewsys was contracted to upgrade the existing Mobile School Report Card (mSRC) Android mobile phone application

-Additionally, it is easier for Headteachers and Circuit Supervisors to generate reliable, quick, and up-to-date data on key education indicators at schools in the UNICEF supported districts for better planning and decision making.
-This contributes to the attainment of the sustainable development goals, highlighting quality education, reduced inequalities, and industry and infrastructure innovation.
+The new mSRC application enhanced the delivery of quality basic education by tracking and evaluating data on pupil’s learning progress and school performance to strengthen teachers accountability to every student.
+With the Mobile School Report Card (mSRC),it is easier for headteachers and circuit supervisors to generate reliable, quick, and up-to-date data on key education indicators at schools in the UNICEF supported districts for better planning and decision making.
+This contributes to the attainment of quality education, reduced inequalities, and industry and infrastructure innovation.